Kaiser WA (formerly Group Health) plans

-If you already know which Group Health plan you want, see enroll in a medical and dental plan to enroll.
 Use the information on this page for help choosing the plan that’s best for you and your family.
+You can find step-by-step instructions for enrolling in benefits on the Integrated Service Center’s website.

-In general, when you have a Group Health plan, you’ll visit Group Health Medical Centers to receive care and get prescriptions.
-Group Health has locations throughout Puget Sound and encompasses a wide array of doctors and other professionals.
+In general, when you have a Kaiser WA plan, you’ll visit Kaiser Permanente Medical Centers to receive care and get prescriptions.
+Kaiser Permanente has locations throughout Puget Sound and encompasses a wide array of doctors and other professionals.
 However, you don’t receive coverage if you use a provider outside the plan’s network.

 The exception is the consumer-directed health plan (CDHP), which has a large network that includes providers nationwide.
 The other plans have smaller, regional networks: the Classic and Value plans share the same network while the SoundChoice has its own, slightly smaller network.